 Jake Aikman, Satellite, Cape Town; Alessandra Atti Di Sarro, Centro Luigi Di Sarro; Khanya Mashabela, Art critic, Cape Town; Marisa Mancilla, Facultad de Bellas Artes UGR, Universidad de Granada; Francesco Ozzola, Suburbia, Granada; Carlotta Sylos Calò, University of Tor Vergata, Rome.

-ARP 7th Edition – Talents Exchange is realized with the contribution of MAECI – Ministry of Foreign Affairs and International Cooperation and Media Aid Onlus, in partnership with Suburbia Granada, Spain, and Satellite Cape Town, South Africa, and with the collaboration of Rainbow Media NPO.
+ARP 7th Edition – Talents Exchange is realized with the contribution of MAECI – Ministry of Foreign Affairs and International Cooperation, of Media Aid Onlus and of My Cape Town, in partnership with Suburbia Granada, Spain, and Satellite Cape Town, South Africa, and with the collaboration of Rainbow Media NPO.

 Centro Luigi Di Sarro has almost forty years of experience in the field of promoting contemporary emerging art through a non-profit activity in its spaces in Rome and in collaboration with other cultural institutions and museums in Italy and abroad.
 The Centro Luigi Di Sarro has been active in South Africa for more than 10 years, where 24 young artists have traveled with the two projects ARP-Art Residency Project and VAA-Video Art Awards.